AlexPetrusca/Mephisto/README.md

 <br>
 <br>

-Click Mephisto's icon to open its popup window and automatically scrape the current page for a chess position to analyze.
-For ease of use, pin Mephisto in chrome's extensions menu.
-Click the puzzle icon to the right of Chrome's address bar.
+Click the Mephisto icon to open its popup window.
+It will automatically detect and analyze the current chess position on the page.

+For quick access, pin Mephisto to Chrome’s toolbar:
+1. Click the puzzle icon next to Chrome’s address bar.
-Find "Mephisto Chess Extension" and click the pin icon to the right of it.
+2. Find "Mephisto Chess Extension" and click the pin icon next to it.

-You may notice that when you click outside of Mephisto's popup window, the popup will lose focus and close.
-To prevent this, right-click the pinned icon and click 'Inspect Popup'.
+Note: The popup window will close if you click outside of it.
+To keep it open, right-click the pinned Mephisto icon and select "Inspect Popup."

-For more information, see [Getting Started](https://github.com/AlexPetrusca/Mephisto/wiki/Getting-Started).
+For more details, visit the [Getting Started](https://github.com/AlexPetrusca/Mephisto/wiki/Getting-Started) guide.

 ## How to Develop Locally
 Set up a local install: